redyydev/ry_shops/README.md

 - Change the name of the folder to ry_shops or it won't work
 - For best usage please use 150x100 Pixels in images.
+- Do not use this script to make money, if you use it for personal use, please give the credits.